 Jerk Support

-The jerk support is a simple overhead strength exercise for the jerk.
+The jerk support is a way to overload the overhead position for the jerk to build strength, stability and confidence.

 Notes